 Protect your account info

-Your credit card number and CVV code are randomly generated, which protects your account information.
+Your credit card number and CVV code differ from your physical card, which protects your account information.
 You won’t need to reveal your primary credit card number when you use a virtual card.

 Prevent identity theft